Former Allstate Employee Files Class Action Lawsuit Alleging Overtime Violations

 Allstate is not the first company to have dealt with complaints of improperly paying their employees after the Kronos cyber attack.
 Companies such as Giant and PepsiCo, both affected by the attack, faced class action lawsuits for allegedly failing to accurately compensate their workers for the overtime hours they worked.

 There are federal and state laws that protect individuals from wage violations in the workplace.
 According to the Fair Labor Standards Act (FLSA), employees are entitled to receive overtime pay for any hours worked over 40 per workweek at a “rate not less than one and a half times the regular rate of pay.”
 Several states, including New York and New Jersey, acknowledge and uphold this law.
 Both state and federal regulations regarding overtime pay are in place to prohibit employers from refusing to pay their employees their rightfully earned wages.

 Seek Legal Assistance Today

-If your employer has refused to accurately compensate you for your overtime hours, seek assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If your employer has refused to accurately compensate you for your overtime hours, seek assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.